AdityaDabrase/DATABASE_PROJECTS/README.md

 This repository contains various SQL projects that showcase data analysis, database management, and query optimization techniques.
 The projects use different SQL databases and focus on writing efficient queries.

 ## 📂 Project List
-Here are some of the key projects included in this repository:
+projects included in this repository:

 1. **📊 Sales Data Analysis** – Analyzing sales trends and customer purchasing behavior.
 2. **📈 Customer Segmentation** – Using SQL queries to categorize customers based on their transactions.